salesforce/DialogStudio/README.md

 ### Datasets
 <!-- Check [DialogStudio_datasets.csv](https://docs.google.com/spreadsheets/d/10U9I4GoHFTYxl3OlzbbV0gmXerMT9Itn2MZs8t6AIK0/edit#gid=461625820) for all supported datasets. -->
 The figure below provides a summary of the general statistics associated with DialogStudio.
+DialogStudio unified each dataset while preserving their original information, and this aids in supporting research on both individual datasets and Large Language Model (LLM) training.

 For more granular and category-specific details, please refer to the individual folders corresponding to each category within the DialogStudio collection.
 <p align="center">
     <br>
     <img src="figures/DialogStudio_Stats.png" width="730"/>